Yorivel/Dynamic-Wardrobe/docs/combat.md

 ## Quest Outfit Protection

 When the game forces V into a quest outfit (e.g. the diving suit), Dynamic Wardrobe steps back completely — no swaps of any kind until the quest outfit is removed.

+For how combat outfits interact with the rest of the system, see [Priority System](priority.md).